simonsobs/PSpipe/project/Planck_pspy/README.rst

 First you need to write a dictionnary file: ``global.dict``, it will contain the parameters relevant for the Planck project.
 Examples of ``global.dict`` are given in the ``paramfiles`` folder.
 Then, we can use the codes in the ``python`` folder to run the pipeline sequentially.

-The first step of the pipeline is to download all the public data planck necessary for the reproduction.
+The first step of the pipeline is to download all the public data necessary for the reproduction.
 This includes:

 * multi-frequency maps